Monday, November 11, 2013

 families can get off the burden of household chores, housework remains

 often the only possibility for employment and living survival.
+Most of them

 live separately from their families.